Homecoming Saga

 The Homecoming Saga is a science fiction series by Orson Scott Card.
 The series is patterned on the Book of Mormon.
 Some of the names also come from the Book of Mormon.

 The series, containing five volumes, takes place forty million years in the future, with volumes 1-3 taking place on a fictional planet called Harmony.
 The main premise of the series is that a human diaspora occurred after Earth was rendered uninhabitable by human wars.
-Forty-plus planets, including Harmony, are colonized by humans (though only two are named in the series: Ramadan, settled by Arabs; and Harmony, apparently settled by Slavic cultures, as its languages all developed from Russian.)
+Forty plus planets, including Harmony, are colonized by humans (though only two are actually named in the series: Ramadan, settled by Arabs; and Harmony, apparently settled by Slavic cultures, as its languages all developed from Russian.)